blaisetine/slamduck/README.md

 # slamdunk

-Basketball dunk game written in Pascal during childhood.
+My basketball dunking game written in Pascal during childhood.

 It is incomplete and painfully slow!